This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Without stirring again, heat the sugar and water to boiling over medium high heat.
+• Without stirring again, heat to boiling over medium high heat.
 Watch closely until the mixture becomes deep amber, about 12 minutes.

-- Remove the pan from the heat and carefully whisk in the heavy cream.
-The mixture will bubble up and spit.
+• Remove the pan from the heat immediately and whisk in the heavy cream.
+The mixture will bubble up.

 Nutrition information is automatically calculated, so should only be used as an approximation.